yutashx/mcp-server-qdrant/README.md

      - `query` (string): Query to use for searching
    - Returns: Information stored in the Qdrant database as separate messages

-> [!NOTE]
-> The tool descriptions provided above are examples and may need to be customized for your specific use case.
-Consider adjusting the descriptions to better match your team's workflow and the specific types of code snippets you want to store and retrieve.

 ## Environment Variables

 The configuration of the server is done using environment variables: